Hennessy Park Hotel - Mauritius

 I Spa Fitness & Wellness Club

-I Spa by Seven Colours is a Fitness and Wellness Centre designed to help you achieve physical well being so that you are on top of your form throughout your stay.
+I Spa Fitness & Wellness Club is a recreational centre designed to help you achieve physical well being so that you are on top of your form throughout your stay.
 Facilities include:

 - Sauna & hammam